bryango/cheznix/README.md

 To find a cached build we must go all the way to the branching point (either in its future or in its past).

 As an example, let us consider https://github.com/NixOS/nixpkgs/pull/246963.
+We would like to undo the commits.
-It is merged into `staging`, so its parent may not (and indeed does not) have binary cache and will take forever to build!
+However, it is merged into `staging`, so its parent may not (and indeed does not) have binary cache and will take forever to build!
 To find a cached build:

 ### back to the future from its ancestors